chef-osx/iterm2/README.md

 The latest versions of iTerm 2 have integrated support for the terminal multiplexer, [tmux](http://code.google.com/p/iterm2/wiki/TmuxIntegration).
-As of version 1.2.0, this cookobook supports installing the custom tmux required to use this integration.
+As of version 1.2.0, this cookbook supports installing the custom tmux required to use this integration.
 By default, this is not enabled via the attribute `node['iterm2']['tmux_enabled']` (false).
 To enable the integrated tmux support in iTerm2, set that attribute to true through